tiramdasswetha/Power-BI-Dashboard/README.md

 To analyze the latest trends in the data industry and provide insights into:

-• Job roles & salary distribution
+* Job roles & salary distribution
-• Work-life and salary satisfaction
+* Work-life and salary satisfaction
-• Difficulty in entering data careers
+* Difficulty in entering data careers
-• Popular programming languages
+* Popular programming languages
-• Country-wise representation of data professionals
+* Country-wise representation of data professionals

 -----------
 🛠 **Tools Used**

-• Microsoft Power BI
+* Microsoft Power BI
-• Power Query for data transformation
+* Power Query for data transformation
-• DAX for calculations
+* DAX for calculations
-• Data Modeling
+* Data Modeling
-• Interactive Visuals & Filters
+* Interactive Visuals & Filters

 ---------------
 📌 **Key Insights**

-• Data Analyst is the most common role among respondents
+* Data Analyst is the most common role among respondents
-• Work-life balance satisfaction is higher than salary happiness
+* Work-life balance satisfaction is higher than salary happiness
-• Python dominates as the preferred programming language
+* Python dominates as the preferred programming language
-• Many respondents find it moderately difficult to break into data
+* Many respondents find it moderately difficult to break into data

 ---------------
 🖥**Dashboard Features**

-*Salary comparison by roles
+* Salary comparison by roles
 * Survey count & average age KPIs
 * Tree map for global responses
 * Gauge charts for satisfaction scores